GoogleChrome/web.dev/src/site/content/en/learn/pwa/app-design/index.md

 </figure>
 {% Aside %}

-When planning your Progressive Web App user interface, it's best to pick colors without transparency, such as using the `rgb` or `hsl` colors, hex codes, or named colors.
+When planning your Progressive Web App user interface, beware that you can't use images, or gradients for your theme, just plain colors.
+It's best to pick colors without transparency, and  use the `rgb` or `hsl` colors, hex codes, or named colors.
-You can't use images, or gradients for your theme, just plain colors.
 Theming your app may also affect browser theming even without installing the app, such as when using the [`<meta name="theme-color">`](/add-manifest/#theme-color) element.
 {% endAside %}